 A Complainant has the option/choice and is NOT required, to file a report of sexual assault with local law enforcement agencies.
-If a report is initially made with law enforcement, they may refer the case to the acting Title IX Representative(s), but only with the victim's consent.
+If a report is initially made with law enforcement, they may refer the case to the Title IX Coordinator and any acting Title IX Representative(s), but only with the victim's consent.
 If requested, Gnomon can assist you with making a report to law enforcement.
-A Complainant may pursue both the school disciplinary process (civil rights process) through the acting Title IX Representative(s), and the criminal process with local law enforcement simultaneously.
+A Complainant may pursue both the school disciplinary process (civil rights process) through the Title IX Coordinator and the criminal process with local law enforcement simultaneously.